NaheedAwan/project_3/README.md

 First need express engine running
 THEN set database using mongo DB
-After establishing connections install cors and create an API Connect that API to frontend or client
+After establishing connections install cors and create an API Connect that API to front end or client

+### Technologies  Used
+   .Express
+   .NodeJs
+   .Cors
+   .Mongoo DB